AVXAdvanced/FFE/README.md

 ## Introduction

 FFE is an intuitive way to encrypt and share files in a friend group.
-FFE completely illiminates the need for you to enter a password everytime you want to en- or decrypt a file, making it way easier and faster to encrypt files.
+FFE completely eliminates the need for you to enter a password everytime you want to en- or decrypt a file, making it way easier and faster to encrypt files.

 Thanks to a user-friendly interface, FFE can be used by anyone, on almost any computer!
 FFE uses Python, a lightweight programming language, to achieve a fast and effiencient user experience.